raygun101/MarkupKit/README.md

         <?rowTitle Extra-Large; XL?>
     </LMPickerView>

 The `componentSeparator` processing instruction is used to insert a new component into the picker view.
 It corresponds to a call to the `insertComponent:` method.
-The following markup declares a picker view containing two components> The first component contains a set of size options, and the second contains color options:
+The following markup declares a picker view containing two components, the first of which contains a set of size options, and the second containing color options:

     <LMPickerView>
         <?rowTitle Small; S?>